Respectable Portland Wrongful Death Lawyers Ready To Fight For You

 J. Nelson, Washington

-The legal term “wrongful death” means simply that a death occurred due to a negligent, careless, or intentional act of another.
+The legal term “wrongful death” means simply that death occurred due to a negligent, careless, or intentional act of another.

 Making A Wrongful Death Claim In Oregon Or Washington

 The victim’s family is often asked to sign a settlement with the wrongdoer’s insurance company – and sign it quickly.
 You could be signing away your legal rights and adequate compensation for your loss.

 It is your legal right to ask an attorney to review the documents provided by the insurance company before you sign.

 It can be very difficult to discuss seeking justice for a loved one’s wrongful death.
 All of the attorneys and staff at D’Amore Law Group will treat you with the respect and care that you deserve.

 We Handle Wrongful Death Cases Involving All Types of Accidents and Causes

 If you have lost a loved one under circumstances in which you believe that another person or a business is to blame for his or her death, it is important that you speak with a lawyer.
 At D’Amore Law Group, we offer free initial consultations and our legal team is more than happy to sit down with you and discuss your family’s legal rights.
 Sadly, cases of wrongful death are far more common than any of us would like to believe.
 And if you have any questions or concerns, you owe it to yourself to seek more information.

-Our legal team represent families throughout Oregon and Washington in wrongful death claims involving all types of accidents and causes.
+Our legal team represents families throughout Oregon and Washington in wrongful death claims involving all types of accidents and causes.
 This includes cases involving:

-- Car Accidents – There are hundreds of fatal car accidents across Oregon and Washington each year.
+- Auto Accidents – There are hundreds of fatal car accidents across Oregon and Washington each year.
 Most of these accidents are the result of driver negligence, including speeding, driving under the influence, and texting behind the wheel.

-- Motorcycle Accidents – Motorcycle riders face risks every time they get in the saddle.
+- Motor Vehicle Accidents – Motorcycle riders face risks every time they get in the saddle.
 While riders are entitled to share the road, drivers often overlook motorcycles and make other mistakes that lead to deadly accidents.